pearmini/genji/README.md

 ![example](./assets/example.jpg)

-**The red div with "Hello World" in the codeblocks of your markdown file is already being rendered into the document!**
+**The red div with "Hello World" in the codeblock of the markdown file is already being rendered into the document!**

-Finally run the following command in your project root before you want to deploy your site.
+Finally runs the following command in your project root before you want to deploy your site.

 ```bash
 $ genji build